zincware/ZnH5MD/README.md

 ZnH5MD circumvents two current limitations of the H5MD standard.

-- support `images` with varying particle counts by padding the dataset with `np.nan`.
+- support `atoms` with varying particle counts by padding the dataset with `np.nan`.
 Using varying species counts might break the compatibility with other H5MD tools.
 - support varying `pbc` within a single particle group by introducing